miles-no/gather-your-party-with-svelte/README.md

 ## Getting started

+1. Clone the repository to your work environment: `git clone git@github.com:miles-no/booster2022-gather-your-party-with-svelte.git`

-1. Install dependencies with `npm ci`.
+2. Install dependencies with `npm ci`.

-1. To start the development server and open the application: `npm run dev -- --open`.
+3. To start the development server and open the application: `npm run dev -- --open`.

 ## Workshop